HarshTomar7/Financial_Loan_Analysis/README.md

 ---

 ### Step 5 — Does income predict repayment?
-Split borrowers into Low, Middle, and High income groups (using `np.select()` in Python / `CASE WHEN` in SQL) and compared their default behaviour.
+Split borrowers into Low, Middle, and High income groups using `CASE WHEN` and compared their default behaviour.

 > **Surprising finding:** High-income borrowers don't default significantly less than mid-income ones. **DTI ratio** (debt load relative to income) was the better predictor — not raw income.